OpenZFS deduplication is good now and you shouldn't use it

 Because these are data writes, they begin “immediately”.
 But if you recall the IO path above, each one needs to look up the dedup table first to decide if it should really be written, or just bump the refcount.
 The dedup table lookup function will be called five times, all would end up trying to read the relevant part of the dedup ZAP (though the ARC would reduce it to one physical read), and all would discover that the entry doesn’t exist, and so let the writes through.
 Finally, all would try to create a new entry with refcount 1.
 We end up with some distinctly un-duplicated data, and a dedup table that has no reflection on reality.

 So instead, OpenZFS keeps an in-memory list of “live” entries.
 These are held entirely in memory, and keep track of entries created or modified on this transaction.
 The dedup table lookup function starts by checking this list for the requested entry.
 If it’s there, the live entry refcount is bumped and it is returned.
 If it’s not there, then it will create a new live entry, flag it as “in progress”, then it will call down to the ZAP layer to get the dedup entry proper.
-When that entry comes back, it unpacks it unpack it into the live entry, flag it as “ready” and then return it.
+When that entry comes back, it unpacks it into the live entry, flags it as “ready” and then returns it.
 Meanwhile, the other write threads will arrive, look up the live entry, see that it’s “in progress”, set up to be woken when it’s ready, and go to sleep.
 When they get woken, they will see that the flag has changed to “ready”, bump the refcount and return it.

 Then, at the end of transaction, the live entry list is walked, and the relevant details are copied into the dedup ZAP.
 Because there’s one and only one live entry for every checksum, each dedup ZAP entry only gets one update.
 We’re also applying all of the changes all at once, which is our best chance to be updating multiple entries within the same block.